pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 ## 3.1 Logistic Regression:

 It is a linear classification model which is used to predict/classify the outcome from a determined set of outputs.
-In statistics, the logistic model (or logit model) is a statistical model that models the probability of an event taking place by having the log-odds for the event be a linear combination of one or more independent variables.
+In statistics, the logistic model (or logit model) is a statistical model that models the probability of an event taking place by having the log-odds for the event, with linear combination of one or more independent variables.
 In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (the coefficients in the linear combination).
 Though Logistic Regression is easier to implement and works well with linearly separable data, it is rare to find such data in the real world.

 <!-- <figure style='width:90%'>
 ![](images/LogisticRegression_classifier.png )